Yazz-01/Python_Challenge/README.md

-# Python_Challenge
+In this challenge, you are tasked with helping a small, rural town modernize its vote counting process.

-our task is to create a Python script that analyzes the records to calculate each of the following:
+You will be given a set of poll data called election_data.csv.
+The dataset is composed of three columns: Voter ID, County, and Candidate.
+Your task is to create a Python script that analyzes the votes and calculates each of the following:

-1. The total number of months included in the dataset
+The total number of votes cast

-The net total amount of "Profit/Losses" over the entire period
+A complete list of candidates who received votes

-Calculate the changes in "Profit/Losses" over the entire period, then find the average of those changes
+The percentage of votes each candidate won

-The greatest increase in profits (date and amount) over the entire period
+The total number of votes each candidate won

-The greatest decrease in losses (date and amount) over the entire period
+The winner of the election based on popular vote.